Welcome to TheYogaNomads.com!

 If you’re new around here, we highly recommend checking out our Start Here page.
 We share some insights into the yoga industry and provide tons of free resources to support your yoga-entrepreneurial journey.

 If you’re serious about building your yoga business, it might make sense to check out our premium offerings.
-We focus on self-study online programs, but periodically we have openings in our consulting business (we work together inside your yoga biz).
+We focus on self-study online programs that fit our modern lifestyles.